liubovkyry/PowerBI_tips/README.md

 When defining a record, we do not need to put the field names in quotation marks.
 As illustrated in the previous image, records are shown vertically.

  - Table value: A table is a set of values organized into columns and rows.
 Each column must have a name.
 There are several ways to create a table using various Power Query functions.
 Nevertheless, we can construct a table from lists or records.
-Figure 3.5 shows two ways to construct a table, using the #table keyword shown in the next code snippet:
+Figure 3.5 shows two ways to construct a table, using the <i>#table</i> keyword shown in the next code snippet:
 Here is the first way to construct a table:

 ```